jsogarro/artOfCode/week1/problemSet1.md

 ## Writing Assignment
-Using your Medium, account write a blog post about functions and methods in JavaScript.
+Using your Medium account write a blog post about functions and methods in JavaScript.
 You should be able to explain the difference between functions and methods.
 You should also describe what constructor functions are and give an example of how to create and use one.